STScI-MIRI/coronagraphy_offset_ta/README.md

 `v3pa` refers to the position angle of the telescope's V3 axis *at the reference position of the aperture used for the observation*.
-If that sounds confusing, the short version is it corresponds to the angle in APT's "Special Requirements -> PA -> PA Range" menu if the `V3PA` radio button is selected.
+If that sounds confusing, the short version is it corresponds to the angle in APT's `Special Requirements -> PA -> PA Range` menu if the `V3PA` radio button is selected.
 It also corresponds to the `ROLL_REF` header keyword (see the [JWST Keyword Dictionary](https://mast.stsci.edu/portal/Mashup/Clients/jwkeywords/) for keyword definitions).
+If you are using this library to plan observations in APT, the `V3PA` field should match your `v3pa` variable.

-This is not to be confused with the `PA_APER` keyword, which corresponds to the `Aperture PA Range` radio button and refers to the amount by which the detector-aligned coordinate system is rotated with respect to the `V3` axis.
+This is not to be confused with the `PA_APER` header keyword, which corresponds to the `Aperture PA Range` radio button and refers to the amount by which the detector-aligned coordinate system is rotated with respect to the `V3` axis.
 It also is not to be confused with the `PA_V3` header keyword, which refers to the V3 position angle at the position of the telescope boresight.
 Due to spherical